S3-working-group/s3-practical-guide/src/co-creation-and-evolution/objection.md

 # Concerns #

+* can inform ways to further evolve agreements (including evaluation criteria and frequency of evaluation) even if they are already considered *good enough for now, safe enough to try*
+* are heard if there's time or they're considered important
-* are not objections
+* are often argued as a chance or possibility
 * are recorded in the logbook
-* are heard if there's time or they're considered important
-* often contain wisdom
-* can inform ways to further evolve agreements (including evaluation criteria and frequency of evaluation)